 Ingredient Notes:

-- Gluten Free Flour Blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work.
+- Gluten Free Flour Blend – I tested the flour blends listed above.
+That doesn’t mean others will not work.
 I just have not tested other flours.

 - Pumpkin Puree - I do not recommend using pumpkin pie filling.

-- Coconut Sugar - I used coconut sugar to make this recipe healthier and lower glycemic.
+- Coconut Sugar – I used coconut sugar to make this recipe healthier and less glycemic.
 You can also use brown sugar.
 Check Is Coconut Sugar Gluten Free to verify your brand is gluten free.

 - Pure Vanilla Extract - I do not recommend imitation vanilla in this recipe.